Ged Kearney

 AI Summary

-• Part of a broader $21.4 million response to the Australian Law Reform Commission's report on sexual violence.
+• The national pilot programme is part of a $21.4 million response to the Australian Law Reform Commission's report on sexual violence.

-• Aligns with the National Plan to End Violence against Women and Children 2022-32 and aims to improve justice outcomes.
+• The initiative aligns with the National Plan to End Violence against Women and Children 2022-2032 and aims to reduce barriers for victims seeking justice.

-Social Services Financial Services Sector Superannuation Domestic Violence Social Services Sector
+Health Social Services Social Services Sector Gambling Mental Health

 AI Summary